kennonsr/dockers/hadoop_hbase_hive_spark_docker/README.md

-# HADOOP HBASE HIVE SPARK DOCKER CONTAINERS
+# HADOOP HBASE HIVE SPARK DOCKER CONTAINERS (MacOS and Linux tested)

 Thanks to **Aditya Pal** - I forked his original project/repo (https://github.com/sciencepal/dockers) making some changes having a development/lab Hadoop platform for testing purposes.
 Also with other contributions like Pedro Glongaron (https://github.com/pedro-glongaron) adding more services to master branch of Aditya Pal docker repo.